Project ENABLE (Educate, Nurture, Advise, Before Life Ends)

 - Results: Patients and caregivers report lower rates of depression and burden along with higher quality of life.

 Palliative care is often limited in resource-scarce rural communities.
-While palliative care has traditionally been offered only after exhausting curative treatment options, a growing number of clinical trials demonstrate that offering palliative care at the time of diagnosis and concurrent with standard cancer treatments can help improve patients' symptoms and help them and their caregivers plan for an unpredictable future.
+While palliative care has traditionally been offered only after exhausting curative treatment options, a growing number of clinical trials demonstrate that offering palliative care at the time of diagnosis and concurrent with disease-oriented care can help improve patients' symptoms, quality of life, and mood and help them and their caregivers plan for an unpredictable future.

-Project ENABLE (Educate, Nurture, Advise Before Life Ends) provides palliative care to patients with advanced cancer and their caregivers.
-The project began in rural New Hampshire and Vermont and has recently expanded to the South.
+Project ENABLE (Educate, Nurture, Advise, Before Life Ends) is a telehealth approach that provides palliative care to patients with serious illnesses and their family caregivers.
+ENABLE was developed in rural New Hampshire and Vermont and is now being implemented and tested in the southeastern United States and in selected areas of Honduras, Turkey, and Singapore.

 History of Project ENABLE:

-ENABLE III (2010-2013) was funded by the National Institute of Nursing Research (NINR).
-This RCT tested the timing of the ENABLE care model and included a parallel intervention component consisting of phone-delivered nurse coaching sessions for family caregivers.
+ENABLE III (2010-2013), funded by the National Institute of Nursing Research (NINR), was an RCT examining the timing of providing ENABLE to patients and a parallel intervention for family caregivers.
 Patients and their caregivers were randomly assigned to receive the intervention immediately or 12 weeks after enrollment.
-Nurse coaches delivered a 6-session phone-based intervention to patients and a 3-session phone-based intervention to caregivers.
+The intervention included an in-person comprehensive assessment by a palliative care-certified clinician followed by nurse coach-delivered telehealth sessions.
+(Patients received 6 sessions and caregivers received 3 sessions.)
 The patient and caregiver each had a different nurse so that each participant could share questions or concerns freely.
 Nurses maintained monthly contact with patients and caregivers after the sessions were completed.

 Nurse coaches provide Charting Your Course sessions for patients and caregivers.
 These sessions cover topics such as symptom management, self-care, decision-making, and advance care planning.
 While palliative care services are considered standardized, they can be tailored to meet the individual patient's and caregiver's needs.